 An interview with Victoria McLean, founder and CEO of City CV

-We are excited to be working with Victoria and her team to run joint webinars and workshops on a range of career topics, including our latest event The Complete Career Workshop Day on Tuesday 10th September.
+We are excited to be working with Victoria and her team to run joint webinars and workshops on a range of career topics, including creating a winning CV, writing a standout LinkedIn profile and how to win at interview.

 Q: Hi Victoria, could you tell us about yourself, and why you set up City CV?

 I started my career as a headhunter and recruitment consultant, before working as recruitment manager at Goldman Sachs and then Merrill Lynch Bank of America, where I led the recruitment for many of their most high-profile roles and departments.
 When I had my first child a decade ago (I’m now mum to a boy and a girl), I wanted more flexibility.
 Working 60-hour weeks in the City no longer appealed, but I was still passionate about having a career and I wanted to build on my expertise.

 Like many other women, I found myself reassessing my priorities while on maternity leave.
 I took the opportunity to step back and invest some time thinking about what I loved doing and how I could achieve the work/life balance I craved.
 My expertise was in recruitment and career coaching, I have always been interested in people, and, as a bookish child, I had always loved writing, so City CV was born.

 It is the perfect niche for me.
 My background - on the agency side, in-house and now as a globally recognised career expert - has given me an understanding of all angles of the recruitment process.
 My whole career has been spent delving deeply into truly understanding what employers are looking for.